antonio-war/SwiftyGPT/README.md

 }
 ```

-In case of success methods return a SwiftyGPTCompletionResponse object which is the entire transcript of ChatGPT HTTP response.
+In case of success methods return a SwiftyGPTCompletionResponse object which is the entire transcript of HTTP response.
-To get the concrete completion response text you have to check the content of the 'choices' attribute.
+To get the concrete response text you have to check the content of the 'choices' attribute.

 ```swift
 let text = response.choices.first?.text